ashishnnnnn/interviewPreparartion/css/02-selectors.md

 - The general sibling selector selects all elements that are next siblings of a specified element.

 - The following example selects all <p> elements that are next siblings of <div> elements:

+## Nth-child, Nth-last-child

+- :nth-child(n) will select the nth sibiling of the element it used with.

+- n can be a number, a keyword (odd or even), or a formula (like an + b).

+- "/_ Selects the second element of div siblings _/ div:nth-child(2) {
+  background: red;
+  }

+  /_ Selects the second li element in a list _/ li:nth-child(2) {
+  background: lightgreen;
+  }"

+- Odd and even are keywords that can be used to match child elements whose index is odd or even (the index of the first child is 1).

+  "p:nth-child(odd) {
+  background: red;
+  }

+  p:nth-child(even) {
+  background: lightgreen;
+  }"

+- **nth-last-child**

+  - This will select every nth last child of it's type.

+  - Specify a background color for every <p> element that is the second child of its parent, counting from the last child:

+  - "p:nth-last-child(2) {
+    background: red;
+    }"